-In our latest interview, we ask Professor Theo D’haen MAE, Professor of American Literature, at Katholieke Universiteit Leuven about his career highlights, the relevance of his research, the role of international collaboration in research and his thoughts on Plan S.
+In our latest interview, we ask Professor Theo D’haen MAE, Professor Emeritus, at KU Leuven about his career highlights, the relevance of his research, the role of international collaboration in research and his thoughts on Plan S.

 Theo, could you give us an overview on the milestones in your professional career?